Viiuska/week7_project/README.md

 Created with CodeSandbox

 How many stars can you collect?
 Watchs out for the blacks stars as you lose points from them.
-And most important wacth out for bombs!
+And most important watch out for bombs!